agaase/major-studio-1/undp/README.md

 #### How does Conflict affect Inequality in Africa?

 Countries in Africa have gone through a number of conflicts since their independence from colonial rule.
 Violence due  to conflicts not only results in deaths and destruction of property, but a greater collateral damage leading to a complete breakdown of society.
-With this visualization, we try to understand different drivers of societal inequality due to conflict violence.
+With this visualization, I try to understand different drivers of societal inequality due to conflict violence.

  > Research Question